 - By visiting a local Social Security office.
 However, many offices require you to call first and schedule an appointment.

 - Through an experienced Social Security attorney, which costs you nothing up front.

 As mentioned earlier, the Bureau of Disability Determination Services will also play a part in all New Hampshire disability claims.
 Their contact info is:

 Related: South Dakota Disability Benefits: Learn How to Qualify

 Do I Need a Lawyer to File My New Hampshire Disability Claim?

 The technical answer to this question is no, you don’t need a lawyer to file for New Hampshire disability.
 However, if you’d like to win your claim and receive benefits, you should consider it.

-Studies show that individuals with representation are three-times more likely to have a positive outcome.
-The disability process can get confusing and having a Social Security lawyer in your corner can be a great comfort.
-Consider scheduling a free consultation today.
+Studies show that people with lawyers are 3x more likely to have a positive outcome.
+The disability process can get confusing and having a disability lawyer in your corner can be a great comfort.
+Consider signing up for a free consultation today.
 Because the last thing you want is to lose out on money you deserve because of a technicality.

 Kimberly Dawn Neumann

 Kimberly Dawn Neumann is a multi-published NYC-based magazine and book writer whose work has appeared in a wide variety of publications ranging from Forbes to Cosmopolitan.
 She graduated summa cum laude from the University of Maryland, College of Journalism.
 For more, visit: www.KDNeumann.com, Instagram @dancerscribe, and Twitter @KimberlyNeumann